socomsystems/documentation/admin_manual/maintenance/manual_upgrade.rst

    (Put a `#` at the beginning of the corresponding line.)

-5. Rename your current Nextcloud directory, for example ``nextcloud-old``.
+5. Rename your current cyfrSpaces directory, for example ``nextcloud-old``.

 6. Unpacking the new archive creates a new ``nextcloud`` directory populated with your new server files.
 Move this directory and its contents to the original location of your old server.
 For example ``/var/www/``, so that once again you have ``/var/www/nextcloud``.

-7. Copy the ``config/config.php`` file from your old Nextcloud directory to your new Nextcloud directory.
+7. Copy the ``config/config.php`` file from your old cyfrSpaces directory to your new cyfrSpaces directory.

-8. If you keep your ``data/`` directory in your ``nextcloud/`` directory, copy it from your old version of Nextcloud to your new ``nextcloud/``.
+8. If you keep your ``data/`` directory in your ``nextcloud/`` directory, copy it from your old version of cyfrSpaces to your new ``nextcloud/``.
 If you keep it outside of ``nextcloud/`` then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.

-9. If you are using 3rd party application, it may not always be available in your upgraded/new Nextcloud instance.
+9. If you are using 3rd party application, it may not always be available in your upgraded/new cyfrSpaces instance.
 To check this, compare a list of the apps in the new ``nextcloud/apps/`` folder to a list of the of the apps in your backed-up/old ``nextcloud/apps/`` folder.
 If you find 3rd party apps in the old folder that needs to be in the new/upgraded instance, simply copy them over